underscoreio/shapeless-guide/src/pages/poly/poly.md

 `Case` maps an input type `A` to an output type `Result`.
-It also has a second type parameter `P` referincing the singleton type of the `Poly` it is supporting (we'll come to this in a moment).
+It also has a second type parameter `P` referencing the singleton type of the `Poly` it is supporting (we'll come to this in a moment).
 When we create a `Poly`, we define the `Cases` as `implicit vals` within its body: